Lucifilho/Lucifilho/README.md

 ## Hi there 👋 I'm Luciel Filho

-[cite_start]I am a passionate **Full Stack Developer** based in Brazil[cite: 2, 3]. [cite_start]I specialize in building robust back-end systems, creating dynamic front-end interfaces, and automating processes to solve real-world problems[cite: 7, 8, 47].
+I'm a passionate **Full Stack Developer** based in Brazil.
+I specialize in building robust back-end systems, creating dynamic front-end interfaces, and automating processes to solve real-world problems.

-[cite_start]Currently, I am working as a Mid-Level PHP Developer, focused on building high-performance applications and scalable APIs[cite: 20, 21, 22].
+Currently, I am working as a Mid-Level PHP Developer, focused on building high-performance applications and scalable APIs.

 ---